Kevin Long (offensive lineman)

-Kevin Dale Long (born May 2, 1975) is a former American football center who played four seasons in the National Football League with the Tennessee Oilers/Titans.
+Kevin Dale Long (born May 2, 1975) is an American former professional football player who was a center for four seasons in the National Football League (NFL) with the Tennessee Oilers/Titans.
 He started in Super Bowl XXXIV.
+He was selected in the seventh round of the 1998 NFL draft with the 229th overall pick.

 Early life and college

 Long graduated from Summerville High School of his birthplace Summerville, South Carolina in 1993.
 As a high school football player, Long earned honorable mention All-America honors from USA Today.
 After redshirting the 1993 season, Long lettered in football for four seasons (1994–1997) at Florida State University.